andrebf6/Collision-avoidance-strategy-for-two-KMR-iiwa-robots-in-a-warehouse-crosssing/README.md

 In a terminal source the ROS workspace and run:
 ```
-    ros2 launch kmr_model multi_spawn_robot_launch.py
+    ros2 launch kmr_simulation multi_kuka_launch.py
 ```
-To set up simulations in scenarios 1,2,3,4 and 6, open the multi_spawn_robot_launch.py file and set the adecuate initial position for robot 1 and robot 2.
+To set up simulations in scenarios 1,2,3,4 and 6, open the multi_spawn_robot_launch.py file (in the kmr_model package) and set the adecuate initial position for robot 1 and robot 2.
 Robot 1's yaw needs to be yaw1=-1.57079633, while robot 2's yaw needs to be yaw2=0.0.
 Open two new terminals and souce the ros workspace in each of them.

 If the algorithm with communication wants to be tested, in one terminal run:
 ```